EDWARD J. SCHAEFER PROFESSOR IN ENGINEERING

 - Tissue Engineering

 Gerecht’s research group studies the interactions between stem cells and their microenvironments with the long-term goal of engineering artificial cell microenvironments capable of guiding vascular differentiation, delivery, and regeneration.
-The research program is based on the integrated and advanced use of tissue engineering system components and is grounded in the fundamentals of interfacial science and engineering and stem cell biology.
+Her research program is based on the integrated and advanced use of tissue engineering system components and is grounded in the fundamentals of interfacial science and engineering and stem cell biology.